-Most businesses won’t succeed if they can’t build customer trust; countless potential sales are lost when brands fail to make deeper connections with prospective buyers.
-By contrast, when you gain the confidence and loyalty of consumers, you have more freedom to make decisions such as raising prices.
+Most businesses won’t succeed if they can’t build customer trust; potential sales are lost when brands fail to make deeper connections with prospective buyers.
+In contrast, when you gain the confidence and loyalty of consumers, you have more freedom to make decisions such as raising prices.
 Ensuring high-quality products and services is one way to help you get consumers to appreciate and believe in what you have to offer.

 Humanizing the company also can help customers connect with your brand.
 One way to do this is to create newsletters or social media posts that show updates and photos of what employees are working on.
 If customers begin to associate faces with your company, it will help them connect with your organization more than they would with a faceless corporate entity.
 Another way to build loyalty and appreciation is to establish a rewards program.
 Understanding the value of customer loyalty is crucial when trying to establish repeat business.

 Word-of-mouth recommendations can be a persuasive factor in both online and offline purchasing decisions.
 Friends and family want to know if someone similar to them had a good experience with a product.
 The higher-quality product a company has to offer, the better chance they’ll have at driving positive reviews, recommendations and shares between consumers.